A ferris wheel at night surrounded by christmas decorations and people in a city square

 What Makes Lisbon Special in December?

-Perched on the edge of the Atlantic, this hilly metropolis transforms into a cozy haven, its narrow streets and grand squares welcoming visitors with open arms.
+Perched on the edge of the Atlantic, this hilly metropolis feels like a cozy haven; its narrow streets have an incredible ambiance lined with stunning architecture with so many beautiful details.

-The soft December light bathes the city’s pastel-colored buildings in a golden glow, creating a dreamy backdrop for your winter adventure.
+The soft December light will basically bathe the city’s pastel-colored buildings in a golden glow on clear days, creating a dreamy backdrop for your winter adventure.

 10 Reasons to Visit Lisbon in December